 The Charity also co-operates and liaises with a number of other advisory services, local charities and the County and District Councils on behalf of clients.
-The Charity's principal sources of funds include National Citizens Advice negotiated contracts for "Help to Claim" and the "Money and Pensions Service" and the District Councils of Fenland and Huntingdonshire during 2020/21.
+The Charity's principal sources of funds include National Citizens Advice negotiated contracts for "Help to Claim" (contract ended 31st March 2022) and the "Money and Pensions Service" and the District Councils of Fenland and Huntingdonshire during 2021/22.